Wits Sterkfontein Caves

 Fast forward to the discovery of gold in the nearby goldfields in the 1880’s, where lime was needed to help with the extraction of gold from the ore bearing rock.

-These dolomitic caves which had protected their fossils for eons, were discovered as a source of lime, and were mined – using explosives, in the late 1890’s.
+For centuries, local communities had been aware of the dolomitic caves which had protected their fossils for eons, but once discovered in the late 1890’s, as a source of lime, they were mined – using explosives.

 Hundreds of hominid and animal fossils, some older than 4-million years, have been discovered.